Infinite-Chess/infinitechess.org/docs/TRANSLATIONS.md

 In addition to the TOML translation files, you may also need to translate news articles located in the `translation/news/` directory.
 Here are the steps to translate news articles:

 1. **Copy the existing news file**: Find the English version of the news article (e.g., `2024-09-11.md`) and create a copy of it.
-Rename the file to reflect the target language code (e.g., for a new language, simply use a relevant name without specifying the extension).
+Put the copy in the appropriate locate directory.

 2. **Translate the content**: Open the copied file and translate the content while keeping the markdown structure intact.
-Make sure not to alter any metadata or formatting that is essential for the markdown file.

-3. **Preserve links and formatting**: Similar to the TOML files, ensure that any HTML tags or markdown elements (like links, images, etc.) are left unchanged.
+3. **Preserve links and formatting**: Similar to the TOML files, ensure that any HTML tags or markdown elements (like links, Youtube iFrames, etc.) are left unchanged.
 You should only modify the text content.

 4. **Commit your changes**: Once your translation is complete, commit the changes as you would with TOML files.